deegdumdoodilly/Foundry-Log-Exporter/README.md

 `py translator.py foundry_log.txt`

 The script expects a `preamble.txt` to be included in the same directory where it is run.
+In the last few lines, you can edit the image that usually accompanies the top of the log to something more suitable for your game.

 The script will look for a `mappings.json` file in the same directory.
 If it exists, it will map the names of speakers to specific images.
 For example, the following mappings.json file: